mtumilowicz/scala-zio-test-aspects-property-based-testing-workshop/README.txt

                 * then to half that distance, and so on

 ## seed
+* TestRandom service
-* TestRandom service provides a testable implementation of the Random service.
+    * provides a testable implementation of the Random service
-    * works in two modes
     * serves as a purely functional random number generator
+        * implementation takes care of passing the updated seed
-            * We can set the seed and generate a value based on that seed
+        * we can set the seed and generate a value based on that seed
-            * The implementation takes care of passing the updated seed through to the next call of the random number generator so we don’t have to deal with it ourselves.
-        * second mode, the TestRandom service can be used where we can “feed” it values of a particular type and then subsequent calls to generate values of that type will return the data we fed to i
-* in TestRandom
+            * default seed
                 ```
                 /**
                  * An arbitrary initial seed for the `TestRandom`.
                  */
                 val DefaultData: Data = Data(1071905196, 1911589680)
                 ```
             * we could set/get seed using: TestRandom.getSeed / TestRandom.setSeed